 The big three telcos are all competing in terms of data sharing and who offers the best overall value.
 As it stands, there is no obvious cost benefit to stitching plans together to then share the data around.
 In fact, Telstra even charges you an extra $5 for the privilege.
 The only two obvious benefits are:

 - You get one easy bill (that mum probably pays)

 - Being able to share data, which may prevent some members of the family from going over their caps (i.e. mum can’t watch Netflix because daughter wants to share pics on Instagram)

 The last point in particular may save some money, however, Telstra, Vodafone and Optus offer no other financial incentives for giving your money to them for two plans or more, which is rather disappointing.
 If you’re in charge of paying for the family mobile phone bills every month, it can be more convenient to pool them all together, and this alone may be enough to sway you to data share.
-However, if you’re doing it for any money saving initiatives, then data sharing currently presents none.
+If you’re thinking about data sharing to save money, there are currently few opportunities to do so.